Skip to navigation Skip to content

 • If there is a current BDF hardship coded that needs to be end dated:

-• From summary screen, select Status field: Created/Updated
+• From the Summary screen, select Status field: Created/Updated

-• View hardship screen will display details of current hardship
+• View hardship screen will show details of current hardship

 • To change, select Update